SRattacasa/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+We learned about Express routing (and routers), and the types of Express middleware.

 -   [ ] Describe Middleware?

+Middleware are functions or pieces of code that operate "in the middle" of a request, and either move on to another middleware, or issue a response to the client.

 -   [ ] Describe a Resource?

+A "resource" in a REST API is usually the "thing" someone is querying about-- a user, an item, a product, etc.

 -   [ ] What can the API return to help clients know if a request was successful?

+A stauts code in the 200 range.

 -   [ ] How can we partition our application into sub-applications?

+We can use middleware files, routers, and then simplify our main server file by importing in what is needed, and only what is needed.

 ## Minimum Viable Product